Visitor Information & FAQ

 - Bay Correctional Facility

 Can a minor child visit an inmate?
-What if I am not the parent of the minor child?
+What if I am not the parent of

 Pursuant to Rule 33-601.723, Florida Administrative Code - Visiting Check-In Procedures: All visitors sixteen years of age or older must present a valid form of picture identification for visiting registration.
 Acceptable forms of identification are identification cards that contain a photograph, current address, and date of birth and physical characteristics of the individual.
 Signatures are not required if the identification otherwise complies with all other standards of proper identification.